Daniel-SanchezG/VORTEX_FINAL/README.md

 - **models**: Trained models

 - **logs**: Detailed records of the process

+For Real-world analysis:
+- Find a new folder called "real_world_results"
+- Inside you will find all tables and visualization generated

 `The results are the same as those presented in the paper`